dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 The churchyard is noted as it has 35 yews shaped by a topiarist.
 The church also has an excellent roof.

-The origin of the name Lydham is unknowm, but may be the old English for "at the gates" or "at the slopes".
+The origin of the name Lydham is unknowm, but may be the old English for 'at the gates' or 'at the slopes'.
 ![](../1shropshire/assets/images/churches/2020-01-25_15_13_18_DSC_6295_DxO_bw.jpg)
 - Sub-Image: 2020-01-25_14_59_41_IMG_6240_DxO.jpg
 - Sub-Image: 2020-01-25_15_04_00_DSC_6291_DxO.jpg